 Unclassified Standing — There are situations where, for various reasons, individuals may wish to take specific courses without actually entering a graduate program.
-In this case, a person may apply for unclassified standing and, with the approval of the program director, may take up to four graduate courses without full admission to the program.
+In this case, a person may apply for unclassified standing and, with the approval of the program director, may take up to four graduate courses without entry to the program.
 There is a simplified application process for unclassified standing, but applicants must still meet the program admission requirements.
 Credits earned as an unclassified student may be transferred into the program upon formal admission.
 If auditing a course is desired under these conditions, the approval of the course professor must be obtained.

-Qualifying Studies — This admissions classification is designed for students whose undergraduate degree lacks prerequisite courses or the background necessary for admission into their chosen area of graduate studies.
+Qualifying Studies — This admission process is designed for students whose undergraduate degree lacks prerequisite courses or the background necessary for admission into their chosen area of graduate studies.
 This admission is through the School of Graduate Studies although the courses taken are at the undergraduate level.
 Admission for Qualifying Studies does not imply admission to a specific graduate program.
 That is a separate process that the student must undertake to gain admission.back to top

 This page contains official TWU academic program information.